Lena Chen – Chicktionary Feminist

 If you get a book deal, what will the book be?
 Or is it a big secret?

 Nope, not a secret!
-I'm working on a memoir about my experiences writing my undergraduate coitus blog, Coitus And The Ivy.
+I’m working on a memoir about my experiences writing my undergraduate blog, Sex And The Ivy.